dave1362/open-ptc-agent/README.md

 ### Demo Notebooks

-Quick start with the jupyter notebook:
+Quick start with the jupyter notebooks:

 - **PTC_Agent.ipynb** - Quick demo with open-ptc-agent
+- **example/Subagent_demo.ipynb** - Background subagent execution with research and general-purpose agents

 Optionally, you can use the langgraph api to deploy the agent.